-"Class Coupon" means with respect to (a) the Class A Certificates for each Distribution Date on or before the Distribution Date in June 2028 a per annum rate equal to 3.50%.
-If the Class A Certificates have not been redeemed by the Majority Representative in connection with its Optional Redemption purchase right or otherwise paid in full by the Distribution Date in June 2028, then effective on the Distribution Date in July 2028 and thereafter, the applicable fixed rate of the Class A Certificates will become floating rate at a per annum rate equal to the minimum of (i) One-Month LIBOR plus 2.00% and (ii) 7.00%; (b) the Class A-1 Certificates for each Distribution Date, 3.50%; (c) the Class A-2 Certificates for each Distribution Date, 3.50%; (d) the Class M-1 Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Class M Net WAC for such Distribution Date.
-To the extent the Class Coupon of the Class M-1 Certificates is limited by the Class M Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates; (e) the Class M-2 Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Class M Net WAC for such Distribution Date.
-To the extent the Class Coupon of the Class M-2 Certificates is limited by the Class M Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates; (f) the Class M-3 Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Class M Net WAC for such Distribution Date.
-To the extent the Class Coupon of the Class M-3 Certificates is limited by the Class M Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates; and (g) the Class Coupon of the Class B Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 1.50% and (ii) the Class B Net WAC for such Distribution Date to the extent the Class Coupon of the Class B Certificates is limited by the Class B Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates.
+"Class Coupon" means with respect to (a) the Class AF Certificates for each Distribution Date on or before the Distribution Date in November 2028 a per annum rate equal to 3.50%.
+If the Class AF Certificates have not been redeemed by the Majority Representative in connection with its Optional Redemption purchase right or otherwise paid in full by the Distribution Date in November 2028, then effective on the Distribution Date in December 2028 and thereafter, the applicable fixed rate of the Class AF Certificates will become floating rate at a per annum rate equal to the lesser of (i) One-Month LIBOR plus 2.00% and (ii) 7.00%; (b) the Class A-1 Certificates for each Distribution Date, 3.50%; (c) the Class A-2 Certificates for each Distribution Date, 3.50%; (d) the Class A Certificates for each Distribution Date, 3.50%; (e) the Class M-1 Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Subordinate Certificates Net WAC for such Distribution Date.
+To the extent the Class Coupon of the Class M-1 Certificates is limited by the Subordinate Certificates Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates; (f) the Class M-2 Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Subordinate Certificates Net WAC for such Distribution Date.
+To the extent the Class Coupon of the Class M-2 Certificates is limited by the Subordinate Certificates Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates; (g) the Class M-3 Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Subordinate Certificates Net WAC for such Distribution Date.
+To the extent the Class Coupon of the Class M-3 Certificates is limited by the Subordinate Certificates Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates; and (h) the Class Coupon of the Class B Certificates for each Distribution Date, a per annum rate equal to the lesser of (i) 3.00% and (ii) the Subordinate Certificates Net WAC for such Distribution Date to the extent the Class Coupon of the Class B Certificates is limited by the Subordinate Certificates Net WAC, such Certificates will be entitled to Coupon Cap Shortfalls for such Class of Certificates.